csci344/spring2023/pages/_assignments/tutorial08.md

 | 4. | **Stories component** | Responsible for displaying recent stories of people you're following. |
 | 5. | **Posts component** | Responsible for displaying the posts in your news feed. |

-Note that each of these top-level components may also have sub-components.
+Note that each of these 5 top-level components may also have sub-components.
 For instance:
 * `Posts` will probably be comprised of one or more `Post` components
 * Each `Post` component will be comprised of, say, an `AddComment` component, a `LikeButton`, a `BookmarkButton`, and potentially others.
 Here's one way of visualizing this heirarchy:

 <img style="width:100%;margin:20px 0px;" src="/spring2023/assets/images/tutorials/tutorial08/react-diagram.svg" />

+Some questions you should be asking yourself:
-Think about what the JSX might look like for each component, and also which of your components might issue fetch requests.
+* What does the JSX look like for each component?
+* Which of your components will issue fetch requests?
+* If your component is updated, does it affect the state of the other components?
+{:.compact}

+Also, You are **strongly encourageed** to add a comment at the top of each component that is a 1-sentence summary of what the component's "job" is (which is good software engineering practice).

 {:#step2}
 ### Step 2: Create stubs for each component
 Once you've decided on your components, create a JavaScript file for each of the 5 components listed above -- `NavLinks` (already done for you), `Profile`, `Suggestions`, `Stories`, `Posts` -- in your `src` directory.
-In each JavaScript file, create a react component that returns a simple  JSX element associated with it.
-So, for instance, the `Posts` component would render a `div` element (and eventually the list of posts):
+To begin with, each React component should just return the simplest JSX representation of the component that you can think of (given that we're not querying the API yet).
+We will make our components "smarter" later on.
+So, for instance, the `Posts` component could render a simple `div` element (but would eventually render a list of posts):

 ```jsx
 import React from 'react';